 The music was composed by Alec Wilder.
 The orchestra was conducted by Mitch Miller.

 At such a young age I was too young to properly care for an album so as time went by the disc clearly showed its age.
 My last memory of it isn't pretty and the record has been gone for many, many years.
 I don't know what happened to it.
-However, after a diligent search on the Internet I found the cover to the album on a website called Children's Vinyl Records Series that features old children's records, and the complete album is there for download on mp3.
+However, after a diligent search on the Internet I found it on a website where the complete album can be heard for free.